Patan After Dark — Evening Guide to Durbar Square & Cafés

 Start at Patan Durbar Square

 The square is technically open 9 AM–6 PM for ticketed entry, but the streets around and through it stay accessible long after.
-Evening is the best time to visit — the day crowds are gone, locals come out, and the low orange lighting transforms the temple silhouettes.
+Evening is the best time to visit — the day crowds are gone, locals come out, and the low orange lighting transforms the temple silhouettes into something out of a Mughal miniature painting.

 Rooftop cafés with square views